Behavioral Interviewing Technique

 The behavioral interviewing technique is not new.
-In fact, it has been used for over twenty years.
+In fact, it has been used for over twenty-five years.
 The primary reason many companies switched to this approach was the behavioral technique is able to predict future success to a greater degree than traditional job interviews.

 There have been several claims that behavioral interviewing is up to five times more predictive of future performance than traditional techniques, but it’s virtually impossible to find a published study backing up this claim.
 Many companies have switched to this technique for one simple reason: It is a more intuitive way to conduct a job interview.

 One way to think about workplace success is along two dimensions: results and behaviors.
 Results are the quality and quantity of work produced.
 Behaviors describe how someone achieved their results.
 Ideally, companies want to hire a candidate that scores high in both dimensions.
 They want someone that has the skills to do the job, but will use good behaviors when accomplishing tasks.
 Here's an example why:

 Let's say someone has a new manager that pushes her direct reports hard everyday.
 Her demands on the workgroup pay off in the short term because they produce a high volume of "results."
 Over the long haul, this manager's aggressive attitude begins to wear on her direct reports, and the work environment deteriorates to the point where everyone wants out of the group.